kannans89/RustRepo/19_Enums/19_Enums.md

 Some(true)
 ```

-## Matching Enum Values
+## Match statement & Enum

-The `match` keyword can be used to compare values stored in an enum.
+The `match` statement can be used to compare values stored in an enum.
 The following example defines a function,`print_size`, that takes `CarType` enum as parameter.
-The function compares the paramter values with a pre-defined set of constants and displays the appropriate message.
+The function compares the parameter values with a pre-defined set of constants and displays the appropriate message.

 ```rust